Krosno County

 The county covers an area of 923.79 km2.
 As of 2019 its total population is 112,301, out of which the population of Jedlicze is 5,736, that of Rymanów is 3,825, that of Dukla is 2,061, that of Iwonicz-Zdrój is 1,787, and the rural population is 98,892.

 Neighbouring counties

 Apart from the city of Krosno, Krosno County is bordered by Jasło County to the west, Strzyżów County to the north, and Brzozów County and Sanok County to the east.
 It also borders Slovakia to the south.

 Administrative division

 The county is subdivided into ten gminas (four urban-rural and six rural).
 These are listed in the following table, in descending order of population.
 (There were previously only nine gminas; Gmina Jaśliska was separated from Gmina Dukla as of January 1, 2010.)

+Government

+In the Sejm and Senate, the county is part of the Krosno constituency and Senate constituency no. 57 respectively.